Canadian ‘Super Scooper’ plane grounded after hitting civilian drone over Los Angeles wildfires

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Emma Tucker, Holly Yan, Rebekah Riess, and Zoe Sottile contributed to this report.
+CNN’s Chris Boyette, Emma Tucker, Holly Yan, Rebekah Riess, and Zoe Sottile contributed to this report.